erasmus-without-paper/ewp-specs-api-iias/endpoints/index.md

 the `application/x-www-form-urlencoded` format (for POST requests).

-### `hei_id` (required)

-Identifier of the HEI which we want to fetch the list of IIAs from.
-This MUST be the HEI covered by the server.
-It MUST be required, even if the server covers only a single HEI.

-### `partner_hei_id` (optional)

-If given, then the server MUST limit the list of returned IIA IDs to only those in which `partner_hei_id` is one of the partners.
-This value of this parameter MUST NOT equal the value passed in `hei_id`.

 ### `receiving_academic_year_id` (optional, repeatable)

 If given, then the server SHOULD limit the list of returned IIA IDs to only